SystemsApproach/5G/disaggregate.rst

-While in principle one could define an uber scheduler that takes dozens of different factors into account, the key to network slicing is to add a layer of indirection, such that (as shown in :ref:`Figure 5.6
-<fig-hypervisor>`, we perform a second mapping of Virtual RBs to
+While in principle one could define an uber scheduler that takes dozens of different factors into account, the key to network slicing is to add a layer of indirection.
+As shown in :ref:`Figure 5.6 <fig-hypervisor>`, the idea is to perform a second mapping of Virtual RBs to Physical RBs.
-Physical RBs.
 This sort of virtualization is common in resource allocators throughout computing systems because we want to separate how many resources are allocated to each user from the decision as to which